tejjusbhat/object-detector-opencv/README.md

 # OpenCV Deep Learning based Object Detection

-This is a minimal web application built with Streamlit, OpenCV, and deep learning to perform object detection on images using a pre-trained DenseNet-121 model.
+This is a minimal web application built with Streamlit, OpenCV and deep learning to perform object detection on images using a pre-trained DenseNet-121 model.
 The project allows users to upload an image file or provide a URL for image analysis.

 ## Demo